tezos/tezos/README.md

 connections:

 ```
-./tezos-node --generate-identity --expected-pow 24.
+./tezos-node identity generate 24.
 ```

 This will first generate a new node identity and compute the associated stamp of proof-of-work.
-Then, the node will listen to connections coming in on `0.0.0.0:9732` (and`[::]:9732`).
+Then, the node will listen to connections coming in on `[::]:9732`.
 All used data is stored at `$HOME/.tezos-node/`.
 For example, the default configuration file is at `$HOME/.tezos-node/config.json`.